rahulraghatate/code-challenge/src/README.md

 ## Problem Statement: Program to Ingest and Process Shutterfly Events data and to find top X customers by life time value

 #### Python version: Python 3.6
-### Open and run the code.py after adding the Ingest(e,D) and TopXSimpleLTVCustomers(x,D) as per requirements
+### Code Run:
+    python code.py
-    (Note: Default Function calls have been included in the code and works fine.
+Note: Default Function calls Ingest(e,D) and TopXSimpleLTVCustomers(x,D) have been included in the code and works fine.
-     Integration of these commands as external input for the code.py is in progress)
+(Integration of these calls as external input for the code.py is in progress)

 ### Implementation(Current):
     1. Events are received from a input source as a set of files and processed one after the other and placed into database